 Now, IT is all about business continuity

-As tempted as I am to make predictions, at this juncture, the survival of our livelihoods depends on the depth and length of the disruption and the shape of the economic recovery.
+As tempted as I am to make predictions about COVID-19 and ITSM, at this juncture, the survival of our livelihoods depends on the depth and length of the disruption and the shape of the economic recovery.
 Right now, it’s all about business continuity, and enabling people to work safely from home.
 As the economic picture becomes clearer, the next business challenge is to protect cashflow and implement plans to ensure survival.
 Now that entire organizations have implemented working from home, many will question whether expensive premises, commuting, and even travel to meetings are necessary.

 Cloud-native SaaS solutions will have the edge, because of the levels of simplicity and innovation they deliver, both for the customer and the SaaS vendor.
 With all customers on the same software version, vendors can focus most of their development resources on adding new features, getting feedback, and updating software based on customer needs.